 Galerie Nathalie Obadia is delighted to present Demons, Antoine Renard's third solo exhibition at the gallery.
 A native of Lourdes and the new town of Cergy Pontoise, the artist has developed a protean body of work where telluric and digital elements are combined with odors.
 The issue of exorcism in our society is once again at the heart of this new corpus: it is addressed through the body - its representation and its intimate and collective reception - and its traumatic memory, bringing together contemporary mythologies, new media and popular beliefs.

-The title of the exhibition, Demons, is aptly linked to the bewitching fragrances and sensual forms of the fourteen new sculptures on view.
+The title of the exhibition, Demons, is aptly linked to the bewitching fragrances and sensual forms of the fifteen new sculptures on view.
 These 3d-ceramic prints suggest anthropomorphic silhouettes evoking specters or ruins.
 They rise up in space, in contact with the fragrance of a fictitious psychotropic plant, mixed with a series of sounds and ritual chants that the artist gleaned then reworked during his research trips to Lourdes and the Peruvian Amazon, as well as during his residency at the Villa Medici in Rome.

 The invisible elements of the exhibition, such as the sound vibrations and the scents, infuse these bodies in the throes of transformation with a kind of magic.
 The question of the body repairing itself is central, whether in terms of the reconstruction of its physical or its psychological ruins.
 This characteristic is reflected in the creation of Antoine Renard's works.
 In an ultra-contemporary approach to sculpture, the artist works from scans and digital models gleaned from online sharing platforms for video game developers, where classical sculpture, archeological archives and science fiction characters are intermingled.
 He then proceeds by 3-d printing earthenware, stoneware or porcelain.